-It can be really hard to say with 100% confidence that the salad dressing you love is really clean of fillers and junk, or the ice cream from the corner store isn’t using some food coloring that could rot your insides.
+It can be really hard to say with 100% confidence that the salad dressing you love is really “clean” of fillers and junk, or the ice cream from the corner store isn’t using some food coloring that could cause an allergic reaction.

-You can make yourself crazy looking up the the seemingly millions of food additives that are GRAS (Generally Regarded As Safe), or you could choose to not look at the ingredient list and save yourself from the potential horror (don’t make this latter choice, please).
+You can make yourself crazy looking up the seemingly millions of food additives that are GRAS, which is an acronym for “generally regarded as safe.”
+Sometimes, it might seem simpler to not look at the ingredient list at all and save yourself from the potential horror.

-It’s a good idea to be informed.
-It may make you crazy (at first) but will remove the stress of the unknown and give you the opportunity to make decisions you feel good about, when you put just a little time into educating yourself.
+But it’s a good idea to stay informed!
+Educating yourself removes the stress of the unknown and gives you the opportunity to make decisions you feel good about.

 Where Does Carrageenan Come From?

-It’s not exactly seaweed with all its nutrient dense-ness after all of that.
-Eeeeek.
+It’s not exactly nutrient-dense seaweed after all of that.
+Not at all.

-There’s strong evidence that carrageenan is linked to cancer, damaging the GI tract, diabetic precursors and inflammation.
+There’s strong evidence linking carrageenan to cancer, GI tract damage, diabetes and inflammation.